CortexDeveloper/ecs-messages/README.md

 The difference between them in reasons why they were sent to world.<br/>
 Event notifies that owner of this event **changed its own state**.<br/>
 Command, despite they also just an entity with some components, **have intention to change someones state**.<br/>
 In classic OOP paradigm command is a peace of logic that have form of object.
-But in Data Driven Design we can operate only with data.<br/>
+But in Data Driven Design we can operate only with data.
-Practicaly it can be used as filter to separate commands and events with same components.

 ![Everything is message](documentation/images/data_driven_message.png)